ipld/specs/data-structures/cosmos/basic_types.md

 	Version   VersionParams
 }

-# HashedParams is a subset of ConsensusParams.
-#
-# It is hashed into the Header.ConsensusHash.
-type HashedParams struct {
-	BlockMaxBytes Int
-	BlockMaxGas   Int
-}

-# BlockParams contains limits on the block size.
+# BlockParams contains limits on the block size and time between consecutive blocks
 type BlockParams struct {
 	# Note: must be greater than 0
 	MaxBytes Int